Is a Correction Looming Ahead for Zynga Inc. (ZNGA)

 Reports are indicating that there were more than several insider trading activities at ZNGA starting from Bromberg Matthew S, who sale 12,000 shares at the price of $8.61 back on Sep 22.
 After this action, Bromberg Matthew S now owns 901,166 shares of Zynga Inc., valued at $103,320 using the latest closing price.

-Griffin James Gerard, the Chief Financial Officer of Zynga Inc., sale 10,985 shares at $8.35 during a trade that took place back on Sep 16, which means that Griffin James Gerard is holding 541,218 shares at $91,725 based on the most recent closing price.
+Ryan Jeffrey Miles, the Chief People Officer of Zynga Inc., sale 32,755 shares at $8.36 during a trade that took place back on Sep 16, which means that Ryan Jeffrey Miles is holding 16,974 shares at $273,832 based on the most recent closing price.

 Stock Fundamentals for ZNGA